huanhuan2099/MaizeTasselDataset/README.md

 # MaizeTassel-Dataset
 MaizeTassel: A UAV-based dataset for maize tassel detection in complex field environments.
-We will provide the download link after the paper is accepted.
+We will provide the download link and code after the paper is accepted.

 ## Overview